apache/horaedb-docs/docs/src/en/ecosystem/opentsdb.md

 '
 ```

-Metric will be mapped to table in CeresDB, and it will be created automatically in first write(Note: The default TTL is 7d, and data written beyond the current cycle will be discarded).
+Metric will be mapped to table in CeresDB, and it will be created automatically in first write(Note: The default TTL is 7d, and points written exceed TTL will be discarded directly).

 For example, when inserting data above, table below will be automatically created in CeresDB: